Get Auto Title Loans Bakersfield CA logo

 Max Cash offers three primary loan types through their platform: car title loans for emergency cash needs, car finance loans for vehicle purchases, and car refinance options for borrowers seeking to lower existing car payments.
 The application process is designed for speed, with options for instant pre-approval via phone at (833) 207-9052 or through their online application form.
 The form collects vehicle details (year, make, model, mileage), borrower information (name, income, zip code), and insurance status to generate loan inquiries.

-The company distinguishes itself through a multi-channel contact strategy (phone, text, apply online) and positions itself around competitive rates and convenient terms.
+The company distinguishes itself through a multi-channel contact strategy (phone, text, apply online) and positions itself around rate claims to verify and convenient terms.
 They operate under the Max Cash® brand and collect customer consent for marketing communications across email and SMS channels.
 The platform is accessible with screen-reader support and maintains compliance frameworks including FCRA policies, electronic consent, and privacy disclosures.

 Services & Features